of Sep 2019, 16:17

 Especially budget phones are notoriously low on memory.
 Having a phone with 16GB of space is not uncommon.
 These phones advertise that you can expand the storage with an SD card slot.
 But here is the kicker: for what are you expanding your storage?

 Applications – not the user – get to decide if they want to run on internal storage or not.
 Simple messaging apps like WhatsApp require you to run on internal storage only.
 WhatsApp.
 An app that sends messages and pictures to friends and family.
-An app that accumulates heaps of image and video information to reside only in your internal storage...
+An app that accumulates heaps of image and video information is to reside only in your internal storage... on their whim, not yours!

 Why do I, as a user and owner of this device not have the power to decide where to put this app?
 Why is there a button to move the app to external storage, just to have it greyed out on me, as though Android is dangling a carrot in front of my face and laughing?
 It is frustrating how by just installing a few necessary apps, I am already at less than a GB of available storage space.
 A few messages with gifs and images later and the phone starts complaining.
 Installing a new app?
 Sorry, I have WhatsApp installed, the SD card is virtually free but no one wants to sit at the table in the far side of the room... and I cannot make them sit there either.